 Please refer to Columbia University Travel Assistance Information for a good summary of On Call International and I-SOS Columbia University Travel Assistance Information.

 Check and verify visa requirements for each destination country and plan ahead, as visa procurement can take several weeks.
 Visit the host country’s Office of the Consulate General website for information on visa requirements.
 US citizens may refer to the US State Department’s general visa information service website.

 International students must verify with the International Students and Scholars Office (ISSO) that travel meets the condition of their student visa.
 Please visit the Columbia University International Programs and Services website.

-Students in the Economic and Political Development (EPD) concentration frequently take part in workshops abroad.
+Students in the Economic and Political Development (EPD) concentration frequently participate in workshops abroad.
 EPD students who may need assistance should first contact Ilona Vinklerova: (212) 851-4105; firstname.lastname@example.org.

-Students in the Development Practice (MPD) degree program must complete a summer internship.
-MPD students should first contact André Corrêa d’Almeida: (212) 854-2636; email@example.com.
+Students in the MPA in Development Practice (MPD) degree program must complete a summer internship.
+MPA-DP students should first contact André Corrêa d’Almeida: (212) 854-2636; email@example.com.

-The Centers for Disease Control and Prevention provides helpful tips for travelers as well as health information specific to the country you will be visiting.
+The Centers for Disease Control and Prevention provides helpful tips for travelers and health information specific to the country you will be visiting.

-The International SOS/Columbia University portal also houses helpful pre-travel information in the form of Country Guides and E-mail Alerts.
+The International SOS/Columbia University portal also houses helpful pre-travel information in Country Guides and E-mail Alerts.

 For additional resources on Health & Safety and General Travel, please consult Columbia’s Office of Global Programming.
 The site contains passport and travel agency information for students and has a link to an online training course for travel abroad called “What’s Up with Culture?”